-A number of bat surveys may be required by Northern Ireland Environment Agency (NIEA) as part of a planning application or completion of a NI Biodiversity Checklist Assessment and may include bat activity and bat roost surveys or tree climbing (Potential Roost Feature inspection) bat surveys.
+A number of bat surveys may be required by the Northern Ireland Environment Agency (NIEA) as part of a planning application or completion of a NI Biodiversity Checklist Assessment.
+These may include bat activity and bat roost surveys or tree climbing (Potential Roost Feature inspection) bat surveys.
+Required standards for these surveys are available here: https://www.daera-ni.gov.uk/articles/site-surveys

 There are 8 species of bat found in Northern Ireland.
 The Conservation (Natural Habitats etc.) Regulations (Northern Ireland) provides legal protection for all 8 species of bat and their roosts.
 Damaging or destroying a bat roost or disturbing or injuring a bat could result in financial penalties.
-It is therefore critically important that appropriate bat surveys are conducted prior to the commencement of on-site works in order to ensure compliance with planning and legislative requirements, meet research needs, and inform impact assessments and conservation management.
+It is therefore important that appropriate bat surveys are conducted prior to site works.
+This will ensure compliance with planning and legislative requirements, inform impact assessments and conservation management.
 Whatever your project, we can provide the survey you need to stay within the law and protect bats.

 What type of Bat Survey do I need?